California Gov. Newsom signs legislation calling special election on redrawn congressional map

 California's plan is temporary

-The California map would last only through 2030, when the state’s commission would draw up a new map for the normal, once-a-decade redistricting to adjust district lines after the decennial U.S. Census.
+The measure would have the California map last only through 2030, after which the state’s commission would draw the next decade’s map.
 Democrats are also mulling reopening Maryland’s and New York’s maps for mid-decade redraws.

 However, more Democratic-run states have commission systems like California’s or other redistricting limits than Republican ones do, leaving the GOP with a freer hand to swiftly redraw maps.
 New York, for example, can’t draw new maps until 2028, and even then, only with voter approval.